-We are pleased to state that for the 18th consecutive year yourCompany has recommended a Dividend .
-The Proposed Dividend is 80% ('8.00 per equity share of ' 10 each) as compared to last year Dividend of 50% (' 5.00 per equity share of ' 10each).
+We are pleased to state that for the 19th consecutive year your Company hasrecommended a Dividend for its shareholders.
+The Proposed Dividend this year is 90% ('9.00 per equity share of ' 10 each) as compared to last year Dividend of 80% (' 8.00 perequity share of ' 10 each).
 The Proposed Dividend is subject to the approval ofshareholders at the forthcoming Annual General Meeting.
-If approved the total dividend payout will be ' 23.23 croreagainst payout of '16.19 crore in the previous year.
+If approved the total dividendpay out will be ' 26.14 crore against pay out of ' 23.23 crore in the previous year.

-8. INVESTOR EDUCATION AND PROTECTION FUND (IEPF)
+7. INVESTOR EDUCATION AND PROTECTION FUND (IEPF)

-of which dividend has not been paid or claimed by the members for sevenconsecutive years or more shall also be transferred to the Demat account created by IEPFAuthority.
+Pursuant to applicable provisions of the Companies Act 2013 read with IEPF Authority(Accounting Audit Transfer and Refund) Rules 2016 ('the Rules') all unpaid or unclaimeddividends are required to be transferred by the Company to the IEPF established by theCentral Government after completion of seven years.
+Further according to the Rules theshares in respect of which dividend has not been paid or claimed by the members for sevenconsecutive years or more shall also be transferred to the Demat account created by IEPFAuthority.
 Accordingly the Company has transferred all unclaimed or unpaid dividends andshares to IEPF as per applicable regulations.

 8. DEPOSITS FROM PUBLIC

-Your Company has not accepted any deposits covered under Chapter V of the CompaniesAct 2013 and as such no amount of principal or interest was outstandingon the date of the Balance Sheet.
+Your Company has not accepted any deposits covered under Chapter V of the CompaniesAct 2013 and as such no amount of principal or interest was outstanding on the date ofthe Balance Sheet.

 9. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH

 The Company policy for determining 'Material Subsidiaries' and on 'Related PartyTransactions' as approved by the Board can be accessed on the Company website link:http://www.nucleussoftware.com/investors .

 Particulars of contracts or arrangements with related parties in the prescribed FormAOC-2 are provided as Annexure A to this Directors' Report.

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are provided in the notes to the Financial Statements.

-No material changes and commitments have occurred after the close ofthe year till the date of this Directors' Report which affect the financial position ofthe Company.
+No material changes and commitments have occurred after the close of the year till thedate of this Directors' Report which affect the financial position of the Company.

-13. CHANGE IN THE NATURE OF BUSINESS
+12. CHANGE IN THE NATURE OF BUSINESS

 There has been no change in the nature of business of the Company.